townsag/reed/Notes.md

             - having an affinity for one instance of the message proxy service reduces the load on our message bus
             - making the affinity between clients and the message proxy service weak makes the relationship between the client and the server more flexible and prevents the need to migrate connections between servers when scaling up or scaling down
         - insight: routing to the correct instance of the message proxy service should be implemented at the message proxy service entrypoint instead of at the api gateway level, this keeps routing implementation details and message proxy service internal state encapsulated inside the message proxy service boundary
+        - use event driven architecture with local cache to have fresh/hot data about which users have which permissions relative to a document
+            - listen on a document_id stream
+            - cache permissions with the document id as the key
+            - fallback to the document service for stale cache
 - how to handle token creation:
     - start here: https://www.alexedwards.net/blog/basic-authentication-in-go
     - https://pkg.go.dev/github.com/golang-jwt/jwt/v5